cesarrh94/learning-automation/README.md

-# SDET-Learning
+# learning-qa-automation
-This repository will store all my practices and lectures about manual testing and automation testing.
+This repository will store all my practices and lectures about manual & automation testing.